anindameister/learningNestJS/README.md

 - now while commiting the code, got an error because the `.git` file also exists within the `nest-rest-api` folder
 - in order to fix the problem, decided to get rid of the `.git` file inside `nest-rest-api` ..
 That didn't work because vscode is open.
 Let me close the vscode and try again.
 Got to take shortcuts if I have to finish fast as ordered by Vincent.

+- let's get inside the folder, `nest-rest-api`, shall we?
+- let's recall that `jest` is a `testing` platform
+- we use a lot of `async/await` with `NestJs`

+- `nest g controller items`
+- `g` for generate controller
+- and we want a controller called items
+- we are dealing with items which would have a name, description and a quantity.
+- as result of the command `nest g controller items`, we got a folder called items and anything to do with `items` would go into the folder called `items`